This distance learning programme is aimed at students who have already completed a Foundation Degree or equivalent.

 Please visit our Document Downloads page to access the College's other policies, i.e. our Mental Health Policy.

-Applicants should have a relevant Foundation Degree.
-Relevant HND / HNC students with a distinction profile will also be considered.
+Applicants should have a relevant Foundation Degree or HND in Animal Management.
+HNC students with a distinction profile may also be considered.

 Life experience of mature students will be taken into account when considering applications.
 The successful completion of an entry task may be required when considering applications without the required formal entry qualifications.